Protocol Security19 min read

 No Encryption

-Attack implication: Passive monitoring of Modbus traffic reveals complete operational data: current setpoints, control states, process parameters, and the specific address mappings that tell an attacker which register addresses correspond to which process variables.
-This reconnaissance data significantly lowers the barrier to a subsequent manipulation attack.
+All Modbus transaction data, register values that represent setpoints, process parameters, and sensor readings, is transmitted in plaintext.
+Any device on the network path can capture and interpret the full content of every Modbus transaction.
+Passive monitoring of Modbus traffic reveals complete operational data: current setpoints, control states, process parameters, and the specific address mappings that tell an attacker which register addresses correspond to which process variables.
+That reconnaissance data significantly lowers the barrier to a subsequent manipulation attack.

 Documented Attack Techniques Against Modbus TCP

-Reconnaissance: Device Fingerprinting
+Reconnaissance: Device Fingerprinting and Register Mapping

 Unauthorized Write Attacks (PIPEDREAM Style)

-• Write Single Register (FC 0x06) to modify a setpoint register — changing a temperature or flow setpoint to an unsafe value
+• Write Single Register (FC 0x06) to modify a setpoint register, changing a temperature or flow setpoint to an unsafe value

 • Write Multiple Registers (FC 0x10) to modify a block of control parameters simultaneously

-• Write Single Coil (FC 0x05) to force an output — opening a valve, starting a pump, or disabling an interlock
+• Write Single Coil (FC 0x05) to force an output, opening a valve, starting a pump, or disabling an interlock

-• Firewall DPI restricting write function codes (0x05, 0x06, 0x0F, 0x10) to specific authorized source addresses
+Defense: Industrial firewall DPI restricting write function codes (0x05, 0x06, 0x0F, 0x10) to specific authorized source addresses; OT monitoring platform alerts on write commands from unauthorized sources (T0855 detection).

 Man-in-the-Middle Response Spoofing